benspector-mls/3-1-3-lab-s24/README.md

 Seriously, do these first.

 # Feature 1: Getting our books!
-So in this section, we're going to grab 3 books, parse and format the data, and then render them to the screen.
+In this section, we're going to grab three books, parse and format the data, and then render them to the screen.

 ## Section 1.1 - getFirstThreeFantasyBooks
 Inside `fetch-functions.js` you need to write a function `getFirstThreeFantasyBooks`.
-This function takes in no arguments, and returns 3 books of the fantasy genre.
+This function takes in no arguments and returns 3 books of the fantasy genre.
 Here's the URL you should work with:

 ```plaintext
 https://openlibrary.org/subjects/fantasy.json
 ```

 Notice something about it: it ends with `.json`.
-This is how *this* API deals with the different formats of data.
-It's an older convention, normally we'd use something like `/api`, but here is a case where they chose not to!
+This is how this API deals with the different formats of data.
+It's an older convention.
+Normally, we'd use something like `/api`, but here is a case where they chose not to!
 So don't forget to add that `.json` to the end of your URL.

 ### Function requirements
-- It should send a fetch request to the correct URL (this is not a trick question, make sure to use the URL listed above)
+- It should send a fetch request to the correct URL (this is not a trick question; make sure to use the URL listed above)
 - It should return a promise
 - If there are no errors, the returned promise should resolve to an array of the first 3 books from the API
   - See the **Data Formatting** section for details on how to format each book in the array.
-- If there is a fetch error, catch the error,. `console.warn` the error message, and the returned promise should resolve to `null`.
+- If there is a fetch error, catch the error. `console.warn` the error message, and the returned promise should resolve to `null`.
-- If API response is not `ok`, then *you* should throw an error with a message of `"Failed to get fantasy books"`
+- If the API response is not `ok`, then *you* should throw an error with the message of `"Failed to get fantasy books"`
-  - If you set up your function right, that means your function would `console.warn` the error message, and then resolve to `null`
+  - If you set up your function right, that means your function would `console.warn` the error message and then resolve to `null`
-- We do mean "first 3" — we double checked that URL, and there are definitely 3 books that meet all our needs.
+- We do mean "first 3" — we double-checked that URL, and there are definitely 3 books that meet all our needs.
 Please maintain the order so the tests pass (no sorting the books or anything)

 ### Data formatting
 The data you get back from the API is going to be a little messy.
 It's going to be an object with some metadata in it, but the part we want to deal with is the `works` array, which holds our books.
 Here's an example response: